-Monthly recovery efforts consist of attempting to power on the transmitter for 30 minutes.
+Based on G&C geometric analysis and GSFC modeling, daily recovery efforts begin on August 21st utilizing a 70m track which consists of attempting to power on the transmitter for 30 minutes.
 If no carrier signal is detected, battery recovery operations will commence which consist of repeatedly sweeping a 4 kHz uplink range and sending commands for IEM switched power and PDU 1553 interface bus off.
-The next recovery tracks will use the DSN uplink array capability on May $13^{\rm th}$ and $14^{\rm th}$.